tojahech/lamington/README.md

-# Lamington colour scheme
+# Lamington color scheme

-A lush green colourscheme for Neovim inspired by the rainforests of south-east Queensland.
+A lush green colorscheme for Neovim inspired by the rainforests of south-east Queensland.